Akbar Tandjung

 He served as a minister under former presidents Suharto and B.J.
 Habibie.
 He was Speaker of the People's Representative Council (DPR) from 1999 to 2004.
 In 2002 he was convicted of corruption over the embezzlement of funds intended for food relief for the poor, but the conviction was overturned on appeal in 2004.

 Early life and education

-Djandji Akbar Zahiruddin Tandjung was born 14 August 1945 in Sibolga during the Japanese occupation of the Dutch East Indies.
-The son of Zahiruddin Tandjung and Siti Kasmijah, he is a Muslim Batak by ethnicity.
+Djandji Akbar Zahiruddin Tandjung was born on 14 August 1945 in Sorkam, North Sumatra during the Japanese occupation of the Dutch East Indies.
+The son of Zahiruddin Tandjung and Siti Kasmijah, he is a Muslim Pesisir by ethnicity.
 He is the 13th of 16 siblings, four of whom died before adulthood.

 He attended the Muhammadiyah People's School in Sorkam, Central Tapanuli, North Sumatra province.
 He also attended Christian Elementary School in Medan, North Sumatra.
 In Jakarta, he attended Cikini Junior High School and then Kanisius High School, graduating in 1964.

-He studied at the University of Indonesia, where he was active in student movements and served as president of the Faculty of Technology.
+He studied at the University of Indonesia, where he engaged in student activism and served as president of the Faculty of Technology.
 From 1972 to 1974, he was president of the influential Indonesian Muslim Students Association (HMI).
-He also joined the Indonesian National Youth Committee (KNPI), which is affiliated to Golkar.
+He also joined the Indonesian National Youth Committee (KNPI), which is affiliated with Golkar.